Learn about how you can detect more, and spend less.

 There’s no hiding from them.
 Because they capture images based solely on the heat radiating from people and objects, they’re unaffected by darkness or poor visibility.
 So they’re as accurate in pitch black, fog, and camouflage as they are on a bright sunny day.

-And just like our visual cameras, Axis thermal cameras support intelligent analytics.
-They analyze detected accidents, automatically dismiss non-threatening ones, and immediately notify security of critical situations.
+Just like our visual cameras, Axis thermal cameras support intelligent analytics.
+In combination with the cameras, these analytics analyze detected incidents, automatically dismiss non-threatening ones, and immediately notify security of critical situations.

 It’s clear: Axis thermal cameras give you the “sight” – and the insight – you need to protect property, perimeters, and people.